Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 <img width="1042" height="792" alt="Screenshot from 2025-08-27 14-51-41" src="https://github.com/user-attachments/assets/4fb2f5a1-6199-4ed2-8c97-8437a8bc19ee" />

-Going back to the Group Policy Mangagement window, I will be linking the OU that I want this policy to apply to.
+Going back to the Group Policy Management window, I will be linking the OU that I want this policy to apply to.
 Right-click the OU you wish to apply the policy to, in my case it is the **Clients** OU and select **Link an Existing GPO...**
 <img width="1042" height="792" alt="Screenshot from 2025-08-27 14-55-20" src="https://github.com/user-attachments/assets/385d0efb-9358-4a14-8253-771d440a3227" />